AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Performing diagnostics from Topology
 -------------------------------------

-The Aviatrix gateways running in your multi-cloud network enable you to run diagnostics from them directly from Topology.
+You can run diagnostics from Aviatrix gateways running in your multi-cloud network directly from Topology (V1 Topology only).
 Performing diagnostics from Topology can dramatically reduce the time spent troubleshooting issues.
+You can also run diagnostics from gateways directly from Cloud Routes.

 To perform diagnostics from Topology (from an Aviatrix Gateway):